gu-gridh/model-viewer/README.md

 ## Usage

-http://localhost:5177/ directs to the Home Page http://localhost:5177/pointcloud/?q=tobin93 directs to the Pointcloud Viewer http://localhost:5177/mesh/?q=gargo directs to the 3dhop Viewer
+http://localhost:5177/ directs to the Home Page

+http://localhost:5177/pointcloud/?q=2 directs to the Pointcloud Viewer where q is the id of the pointcloud

+http://localhost:5177/mesh/?q=1 directs to the 3dhop Viewer where q is the id of the mesh

 ## Installation